3DPylearnConv/3d_conv/README.md

 ####models directory
 When a model is trained, all yaml files from the model_templates directory are copied over here.
 The .pkl file for the model is also stored here, along with images of the weights generated as the model trains.

+####set_paths.sh
+Places this projects code on your PYTHONPATH and also sets HOME_PATH which is used in paths.py to determine where different directories are located.